by Freddy J. Nager, Founder of Atomic Tango + Professional Klout Abstainer…

 “I’m wearying of articles that are anti-something just because somebody thinks it’s ‘stupid.’
 If anybody wants the real low-down on Klout, I have written a book on the social influence trend, including research on how power and influence is evolving online and what Klout really does.
 It’s called ‘Return On Influence'” Please read it if for no other reason than we can stop seeing garbage like this.”

 Nice self-promotion there, prof. My response?
-A true researcher of Klout wouldn’t “weary” of articles like these; he would include them in his data and analysis.
+A true researcher of Klout wouldn’t “weary” of articles like these; he would include these articles in his data and analysis.
 If the very tool designed to measure “influence” is engendering public hostility, that’s critical for marketers to know.
 If a significant percentage of social media users — including truly influential ones in TechCrunch and Wired — believes that a particular tool is “stupid,” what is the risk and return for the marketer who uses it?

 We marketers should start seeing Klout in the same light as spam, telemarketing, talking banner ads, gratuitous sexual imagery, commercials during the Rush Limbaugh show, Foursquare check-ins, sticking flyers under the windshield wipers of cars, and the “Head-On” commercials…